 Exhibitions & Talks

-site specific video installation for Alanika Festival, Vladikavkaz Contemporary Art Center, Russia ( coming up)
+site specific video installation for Alanica Festival, Vladikavkaz Contemporary Art Center, Russia /curated Katya Bochavar

-Artist Talk with Christina Steinbrecher-Pfandt, director of Viennacontemporary Art Fair for
+Artist Talk with Christina Steinbrecher-Pfandt, director of Viennacontemporary Art Fair / parallel program Armory Show

 Sanctuary / parallel program to the Armory Show / New York / curated Sebastiaan Bremer